 Landmark study presented at American Heart Association Scientific Sessions suggests the unknown products used to create vapors cause heart dysfunction.

-A new study from researchers at the Smidt Heart Institute at Cedars-Sinai shows that electronic nicotine delivery systems, including devices such as e-cigarettes, may be just as harmful to the heart, if not more, than traditional cigarettes.
+A new study from researchers at the Smidt Heart Institute at Cedars-Sinai shows that electronic nicotine delivery systems, including devices such as e-cigarettes, maybe just as harmful to the heart, if not more, than traditional cigarettes.
 The findings were presented today at the annual American Heart Association Scientific Sessions 2019.

 “What makes e-cigarettes so harmful to the heart and lungs is not just nicotine,” said senior author Florian Rader, MD, MSc, medical director of the Human Physiology Laboratory and assistant director of the Non-Invasive Laboratory at the Smidt Heart Institute.
-“It’s the completely unknown bucket of manufactured products used to form vapors that is likely causing the most harm.
+“It’s the completely unknown bucket of manufactured products used to form vapors that are likely causing the most harm.
 This is what we believe is underlying the current public health problem.”

-These findings come at a crucial time, as reports of lung-related e-cigarette injuries are increasing, even while many distributors continue to claim that using e-cigarettes are safe and can help tobacco cigarette smokers kick the habit.
+These findings come at a crucial time, as reports of lung-related e-cigarette injuries are increasing, even while many distributors continue to claim that using e-cigarettes is safe and can help tobacco cigarette smokers kick the habit.

 “Our results suggest that e-cigarette use is associated with coronary vascular dysfunction at rest, even in the absence of physiologic stress.
 These findings indicate the opposite of what e-cigarette and vaping marketing is saying about their safety profile.”